cambecc/grains/README.md

     </plugin>
     ```

-4. Add a dependency on _grains-core_.
+4. Add a dependency on _grains-core_:

     ```xml
     <dependency>